dbkid/Chess/README.md

 How to Run the Files:

 * You will need Ruby installed to run these files.
 You can find instructions for installing Ruby [here] (http://installrails.com/steps/choose_os).
+* Open your terminal and type: git clone https://github.com/dbkid/Chess.git
-* Clone the repository and navigate to the folder "Chess" in your terminal.
+* Navigate to the folder "Chess" by typing "cd Chess".
-* Run the command $ bundle install in your terminal.
+* Run the command $ bundle install from within the Chess folder.
 * Run the command $ ruby game.rb to start the game.

 How to Play: